- Contact Us

 Want permanent custom field data?
 You can use the “Duplicate custom field to message body” option.
 (Learn how in "How to Use Custom Fields from ChannelReply in Zendesk Macros.")
 This will cause the custom field to appear in the first message the buyer sends you in each ticket.

 Each custom field mentioned above can be used as a Zendesk placeholder.
 It can then be added to macros and business rules.
-We’ll just cover the highlights here, but detailed instructions are available in “How to Use Custom Fields from ChannelReply in Zendesk Macros.”
+We’ll just cover the highlights here, but more help's available in “How to Use Custom Fields from ChannelReply in Zendesk Macros.”

 Zendesk macros are basically superpowered canned replies.
 In addition to inserting prewritten responses, they can perform actions like:

 You can add any ChannelReply custom field into your Zendesk macros.

 Let’s say you wanted a canned reply that thanked the user by name for ordering a specific item.
 You could use the “Customer First Name” and “Item Title” custom fields as placeholders in a macro.

 We added a couple other custom fields just to show off.

 When you entered the macro on a ticket, the “Customer First Name” placeholder would change into the user’s first name.
 “Item Title” would change into (you guessed it) the item’s actual title!